JovKun/TOTAL_BS/UPDATES.md

 # Update Log

+### **v0.11** - May 15, 2023
+- Nathan created new scenes for the level selection
+- Jovian fixed the movement when the character are at the boundaries
+- Jeremy created return buttons

 ### **v0.10** - May 11, 2023
 - Nathan created platform images in which we can use to draw to the screen in different locations for different levels
 - Jeremy created new Buttons for level selection